-We show a similar trend when noise is added to the labels of a given subclass by replacing the 25% of the true superclass labels with a random incorrect label, simulating a subclass with reduced label accuracy.
-Performance on both dolphin and mountain subclasses drops substantially when label accuracy decreases.
+true superclass labels with a random incorrect label, simulating a subclass with reduced label accuracy.
+Performance on both dolphin and mountain subclasses drops substantially when label accuracy decreases; while overall superclass performance in each case drops by less than 5 points, subclass performance decreases by up to 17 points.
 Such stratification of label quality by pathology is highly likely to occur in medical datasets, where certain pathologies are easier to identify than others.

 Adelaide Hip Fracture Schema completion also shows hidden stratification on a large, high quality pelvic x-ray dataset from the Royal Adelaide Hospital [15].
-A Densenet model previously trained on this dataset to identify hip fractures achieved extremely high performance (AUC = 0.994) [15].
-We hypothesize that reduced subclass performance will occur even in models with high overall superclass performance, particularly in subclasses characterised by subtle visual features or low subclass prevalence.
+A DenseNet model previously trained on this dataset to identify hip fractures achieved extremely high performance (AUC = 0.994) [15].
+We hypothesize that reduced subclass performance will occur even in models with high overall superclass performance, particularly in subclasses characterized by subtle visual features or low subclass prevalence.
 The distribution of the location and description subclasses is shown in Table 2, with subclass labels produced by a board-certified radiologist (LOR).
-We indeed find that sensitivity on both subtle fractures and low-prevalence cervical fractures is significantly lower (p<0.01) than that on the overall task.
+We indeed find that sensitivity on both subtle fractures and lowprevalence cervical fractures is significantly lower (p<0.01) than that on the overall task.
+ROC curves for each of these subclasses and the overall superclass shown in Fig. 2(a) demonstrate that these differences in sensitivity would be expected across a variety of potential operating points.
 These results support the hypothesis that both subtle discriminative features and low prevalence can contribute to clinically relevant stratification.